FairDD: Fair Dataset Distillation: Conclusion

 \section{Conclusion}

-This paper reveals for the first time that vanilla DDs fail to mitigate the bias of original datasets and even exacerbate the bias.
+This is the first work to introduce attribute fairness into the field of dataset distillation and to systematically provide a theoretical analysis of why vanilla dataset distillation fails to mitigate attribute bias.
 To address the problem, we propose a unified fair dataset distillation framework called FairDD, broadly applicable to various DDs in DMF.
 FairDD requires no modifications to the architectures of vanilla DDs and introduces an easy-to-implement yet effective attribute-wise matching.
 This method mitigates the dominance of the majority group and ensures that synthetic datasets equally incorporate representative patterns with all protected attributes from both majority groups and minority groups.
 By doing so, FairDD guarantees the fairness of synthetic datasets while maintaining their representativeness for image recognition.
-We provide extensive theoretical analysis and empirical results to demonstrate the superiority of FairDD. \paragraph{Limitation} Since FairDD relies on PA's prior information to conduct attribute-wise matching, it is valuable to explore the scenario where PA is unavailable~\cite{Liu2021JustTT}.
-A potential solution is to generate pseudo-labels to guide FairDD through self-supervised learning or unsupervised learning. \paragraph{Board impact} This paper aims to improve data efficiency and enhance model fairness in modern machine learning, fully compliant with legal regulations.
+We provide extensive theoretical analysis and empirical results to demonstrate the superiority of FairDD. \paragraph{Limitations} Since FairDD relies on PA's prior information to conduct attribute-wise matching, it is valuable to explore the scenario where PA is unavailable~\cite{Liu2021JustTT}.
+A potential solution is to generate pseudo-labels to guide FairDD through self-supervised learning or unsupervised learning. \paragraph{Broader Impacts} This paper aims to improve data efficiency and enhance data fairness in modern machine learning, fully compliant with legal regulations.
 Since training a fair model from scripts with extensive data is time-consuming, our work in providing a fair condensed dataset for effective model training can have significant societal impacts.
-We hope our research raises attention to achieve both fairness and accuracy for dataset distillation in academia and industry.
+We hope our research raises attention to achieving fairness and accuracy for dataset distillation in academia and industry.